Ahh, the humble coffee bean. Never has a more loved, complex, controversial, and historical ingredient.

 As you read this guide, there's a fundamental truism that I hope you'll takeaway.

 It's this: Bad coffee sucks, don’t drink it.
-And: Great coffee is Awesome and good for you, the environment and the millions of people around the world that rely on coffee for their livelihood.
+And: Great coffee is Awesome and good for you, the environment and the millions of people around the world that rely on coffee for their livelihoods.

 Say "NO" to bad coffee.
 And a giddy, "yes please," to good coffee.